pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/introduction.rst

 Objective of this document is indicate the procedures to validate the ability of the FCIDECOMP software to decompress FC1 L1c NRT data, meeting the goals defined in the :ref:`Verification & Validation Plan <[FCIDECOMP_VV]>`.

-These aim to verify a working installation of the EUMETSAT FCIDECOMP software and its ability to decompress FC1 L1c NRT data via the EUMETSAT Data Tailor Software and via selected Java Software.
+These aim to verify a working installation of the EUMETSAT FCIDECOMP software and its ability to decompress FC1 L1c NRT data via selected CLI tools, Python, the EUMETSAT Data Tailor Software and selected Java Software.

 It is addressed at: